zshall/bzscoreboard/README.md

 * I don't know the syntax for suicide messages yet, so I can't program in a pattern to listen for them.

-* If many messages are sent at once, the sign is overloaded.
-I hope to fix this soon.
+* ~~If many messages are sent at once, the sign is overloaded.
+I hope to fix this soon.~~ Fixed July 13, 2013.